 \section{Analysis of a selected model}

-We turn now to the analysis of the selected model, defined by the following equation for the dark energy density,
+We turn now to the analysis of the selected model defined by the following equation for the dark energy density,

-where the subscript {\em CG} stands for CosmoGen.
-This model closely resembles viable logarithmic scalar-field dark energy models discussed in the literature (see {\em e.g.} \citet{Wang2023LogScalarDE}).
+where the subscript CG stands for CosmoGen.
+This model closely resembles viable logarithmic scalar-field dark energy models discussed in the literature (see e.g. \citealt{Wang2023LogScalarDE}).

-In Fig.~\ref{Omega_CG}, we show the evolution of the CG energy density, normalized to the $\Omega_\Lambda$ value of Planck 2018 $\Lambda$CDM model today.
-Defining a model through its energy density allows us to write the equation of state as function of the density and its derivatives through Eq.~(\ref{derivw}).
+In Fig.~\ref{Omega_CG} we show the evolution of the CG energy density, normalised to the $\Omega_\Lambda$ value of the Planck 2018 $\Lambda$CDM model today.
+Defining the model through its energy density allowed us to write the equation of state as function of the density and its derivatives through Eq.~(\ref{derivw}).
 Figure~\ref{w_CG} shows the evolution of the equation of state of the CG fluid.

-The model clearly shows two distinct behaviors.
-For models with positive $D$, the CG density increases earlier, and its equation of state crosses to the phantom regime and returns to less negative values.
-In contrast, models with negative $D$ have a slow evolution of the equation of state.
+The model clearly shows two distinct behaviours.
+For models with a positive $\log(D)$, the CG density increases earlier, and its equation of state crosses to the phantom regime and returns to less negative values.
+In contrast, models with a negative $\log(D)$ have a slow evolution of the equation of state.

 Figures~\ref{Pk_CG} and ~\ref{Cl_CG} show how the model predicted matter power spectrum and CMB temperature angular power spectrum depend on the free parameter $D$.
-Again there are two distinctive behaviors.
-Positive values of $D$ can get close to $\Lambda$CDM, while negative values show deviations up to $40\%$, within the probed range.
+Again there are two distinctive behaviours.
+Negative values of $\log(D)$ can get close to $\Lambda$CDM, while positive values show deviations up to $40\%$ within the probed range.